Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 Vitamin B (General Overview)

-The Vitamin B complex comprises of 8 water-soluble vitamins and each function serves a specific purpose.
-Because these are water-soluble, the body stores a small amount and these vitamins need daily replenishment.
+The Vitamin B complex comprises of 8 water-soluble vitamins.
+And each vitamin serves a specific purpose.
+Because these are water-soluble, the body stores a small amount and needs daily replenishment.

 The vitamin B complex helps with energy generation, DNA / RNA generation and repair, brain function and immune support.
-This is why you see those popular B12 shots popularized everywhere promising an energy boost and immunity support.
+Thus, why the popular B12 shots are promoted everywhere promising an energy boost and immunity support.

-The below section shows you that ALL of the Vitamin B complex is important and work together.
+The below section shows everyone of the vitamins in the Vitamin B complex is important and work together.

 The 8 Vitamins Are: